yuvalmGS/gigaspaces-wiki-jekyll/xap97/client-side-caching.markdown

 - [Monitoring client side cache](./monitoring-the-client-side-cache.html){%wbr%}
 Monitoring the Local View/Cache.

+{%wbr%}

 #### Additional Resources

+- For a detailed description of the different caching scenarios please consult the [Product Overview](/product_overview/caching-scenarios.html)

-For more advanced WAN based topologies see the [Multi-Site Replication over the WAN](./multi-site-replication-over-the-wan.html) section.
+- For more advanced WAN based topologies see the [Multi-Site Replication over the WAN](./multi-site-replication-over-the-wan.html) section.